ozsharfr/ice_breaker/README.md

 The first step is to configure all the LLMs that you would like to route through the LLM Gateway.
 This can be done with a `model-config.yaml` file as shown below.

-This config file configures models from OpenAI, Bedrock, and Ollama to be routed through the LLM Gateway.
+This config file configures models from OpenAI, Bedrock, Anthropic and Ollama to be routed through the LLM Gateway.
 It also configures caching with Redis and tracing with Langfuse.

 ### Sample configuration for LiteLLM